Map Design: The Print layout#

 • The main map should cover the largest portion of the page and be centred.

-• A complete map must have a legend, the sources, a title, the scale, as well as other information to contextualize the information presented on the map.
+• A complete map must have a legend, sources, title, scale, and necessary other information to contextualize the information presented on the map.

 • Additional information, such as title, sources, scale bar, legend, orientation, etc. should be scaled accordingly.